nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 ---
-title: The Good and Bad of Firebase Syncing - A Followup
+title: The Good and Bad of Firebase Syncing - A Follow Up
 layout: post
-tags: firebase
+tags: firebase, javascript, syncing
-categories: javascript
-excerpt: A test of firebase
+excerpt: A test of firebase syncing that shows how data can be lost when a client becomes disconnected from firebase
 ---

 [Home](http://nigelkelly.github.io)